zxqj/facebook-scraper-selenium/README.md

 Store your email and password for Facebook login in credentials.txt.

+Make sure the variables BROWSER_EXE and GECKODRIVER in the script are set to the locations of the firefox and geckodriver executables, respectively.
+On Mac, the firefox executable is at `/Applications/Firefox.app/Contents/MacOS/firefox-bin` by default.

 Use `scraper.py` to collect the data.
 ```
 usage: scrape.py [-h] [--pages PAGES [PAGES ...]] [--groups GROUPS [GROUPS ...]][-d DEPTH]